ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

   after step 1 has been applied, simulants will primarily not have children relationships in situations where other relationships are possible.
 * We use Census' definition that a relative
-  "is someone related... by birth, marriage, or adoption" and that this is a transitive property (the relative of my relative is my relative).
+  "is someone related... by birth, marriage, or adoption" [Census_ACS_Instructions]_ and that this is a transitive property (the relative of my relative is my relative).
   Data quality note: these instructions are only available on the ACS website and as tooltips for those taking ACS online, so different ACS respondents may have substantially different interpretations